Enrico Alfano: Cuocolo murder

 Alfano was charged with the murder of Gennaro Cuocolo and his wife, suspected of being police spies, on 6 June 1906.
 The murder case would develop into one of the most complicated legal cases of the early twentieth century in Italy.
-The police moved quickly to arrest Alfano and his brother Ciro, Giovanni Rapi, and two members of the Camorra rank and file, Gennaro Jacovitti and Gennaro Ibello.
+The police moved quickly to arrest Alfano, his brother Ciro, Giovanni Rapi, and two members of the Camorra rank and file: Gennaro Jacovitti and Gennaro Ibello.
 They had frequented a restaurant in Torre del Greco, in the vicinity of the Cuocolo murder.
 However, the investigation did not produce evidence and the suspects were released from jail 50 days later, not in the least thanks to the intervention of the priest Ciro Vitozzi, the "guardian angel" of the Camorra and Erricone's god-father.

 On the basis of Vitozzi's declarations and the testimony of Giacomo Ascrittore, a regular police informer and member of the Camorra, the local police and judiciary of Naples identified Gaetano Amodeo and Tommaso De Angelis as the real killers.
 However, the murder investigation was transferred to the Carabinieri and delegated to Captain Carlo Fabbroni.
 Fabbroni accused the Naples police of inefficiency and corruption.
 The investigation got new momentum when Gennaro Abbatemaggio, a young camorrista and a former Carabinieri informer serving a jail sentence in Naples, testified that the decision to kill Cuocolo, suspected of being a police spy, had been taken at a meeting at the restaurant chaired by Alfano.
 The developments of the case and suspected police corruption were discussed in parliament several times.